Ankitdulani/web_scrapper_Mf/README.md

 run the DataExtraction.py script
 ```
 ### Output
-This outputs
+This outputs :
+* List of all links available on Groww
-* The unprocessedLinks from the homepage of Groww.com
+* The unprocessedLinks
 * Json Document of Mutual Fund's Data

 #### Data Format: